mangobrain/mangobrain.co.uk/_posts/2018-11-16-autotools-to-meson.md

 categories: [software development]
 ---
 In recent years, it seems everyone wants to learn to code.
-This is great, but unfortunately, only only one piece of the puzzle.
+This is great, but unfortunately, only one piece of the puzzle.
 If you're coding in a traditional compiled language like C or C++, one obvious thing to consider is how that code actually gets compiled.
 It's not an exciting topic, but one of many more boring aspects of software development which, if you want to progress